 Among medium-sized dogs, the Chinese Shar-Peis and Basset Hounds have the highest incidence of bloat.

-Dog bloat can occur in dogs of any age, but usually middle-aged to older dogs are more susceptible.
+Bloating can occur in dogs of any age, but usually middle-aged to older dogs are more susceptible.

-Canine bloat is one of the top killers in dogs.
+Bloating is one of the top killers in dogs.
 The mortality rate of dog bloat is about 50 percent.
 It is therefore important to learn more about this deadly condition.

 Bloating is one of the top killers in dogs.
 The mortality rate of dog bloat is about 50 percent.